MBCProject/mbc-markdown/yfaq/README.md

 ## <a name="other"></a>MBC and Other Community Efforts ##

+### <a name="maec"></a>What is the relationship between MAEC, EMA, and MBC? ###

+In short, the [Malware Attribute Enumeration and Characterization (MAEC)](http://maecproject.github.io/) led to the [Encyclopedia of Malware Attributes (EMA)](https://collaborate.mitre.org/ema/index.php/ema:Main_Page), and EMA led to the Malware Behavior Catalog.

+MAEC is a community-developed structured language for encoding and sharing high-fidelity information about malware based upon attributes such as behaviors, artifacts, and relationships between malware samples.
+The vocabularies associated with MAEC define malware capabilities and behaviors, which are further defined and specified in EMA, along with "behavior instances" that capture specific malware instances/families exhibiting behaviors.

+After noting clear overlap between EMA and ATT&CK, we initially decided that EMA would only capture malware behaviors *not* captured by ATT&CK (primarily anti-analysis behaviors).
+However, ATT&CK defines many techniques not applicable to malware, so to provide a well-defined, single collection of *malware* behaviors, MBC was created.
+MBC differs from EMA in that MBC was created in ATT&CK's image with the hope that by following ATT&CK's philosophy and methodology, MBC would be more useful and readily adopted (see previous question).

 ### What is an "attack flow" and how is MBC used in a flow? ###

 Developed by MITRE Engenuity, [Attack Flow](https://mitre-engenuity.org/cybersecurity/center-for-threat-informed-defense/our-work/attack-flow/) is a data model with supporting tooling and examples for describing sequences of adversary behaviors.
 Attack flows can also describe sequences of malware behaviors, and MBC (along with ATT&CK) provides a supporting catalog of malware objectives and behaviors.